noddycha/metadata-based-multitenant-cpq-tool/README.md

 - Automated Deployments
 - Step and Form validations
 - Evaluating expressions using dynamic template variables withing the configuration
+- Storybook integration
+- Depending on the elaborate project requirements, migrate to NuxtJS (for sake of better CORS handling and Security)

 ## Prerequisites